argosatcore/Deb_Dots/README.md

  The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles).

 These dot files were started with a minimal Debian installation, but they should work with any Debian installation or Debian-based distribution.
-Also, although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible, meaning they are very likely to work on other distributions.
-I've succesfully been able to deploy them on [Arch Linux](https://archlinux.org/) (btw) and [Void Linux](https://voidlinux.org/).
-If you find any of this useful, feel free to take all or part of it.
+Also, although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible, meaning they are very likely to work on other distributions; they succesfully deployed on [Arch Linux](https://archlinux.org/) (btw) and [Void Linux](https://voidlinux.org/).
+If you find any of this useful, feel free to grab any part or all of it.

  **bspwm Layout** | **Rofi Config**
 :-------: | :-------: